orbisgis/geoclimate/docs/input_data/INPUT_DATA_MODEL.md

 ### RAIL type

-- Concerned table : `input_rail`
-- Concerned field : `type`

-Lists of all possible values for `type` attribute in the `input_rail` table.
+Lists of all possible values for the `type` attribute in the `input_rail` table.

-- Term: value used to qualify the type of the rail
+- Term: value used to qualify the `type` of the railway
-- Definition: provides a definition of the type attribute
+- Definition: provides a definition of the `type` attribute
 - Source: Most of the values are based on concepts from existing thesauri.
 In this case, we indicate their sources.